EricUC/chicago_neighborhood_report/README.md

 ### Data sources

-1. Coogle API-Convenience data

-API: Google Maps Geocoding API, Google Places API Web Service, Google Maps Distance Matrix API: https://developers.google.com/places/web-service/
+1. Convenience data: Coogle Maps Geocoding API, Google Places API Web Service, Google Maps Distance Matrix API

-2. City of Chicago Data Portal-Crime data
+2. Crime data: City of Chicago Data Portal

-3. Howloud.com-Noise data
+3. Noise data: Howloud.com

+Crime data is based on the one year crime case dataset from city of Chicago data portal, ranging from last week to a year prior.
+Convenience rating is based on google maps information, which updates daily.
+Noise level data is based on a patented service provided by howloud.com.
+There is no public information available on how current their data is.

 ### Procedures

-Task Required
 1. Data gathering and cleaning from above data source
 a.
 Tools: Python script and corresponding libraries, HTML
 b.
 Subtasks: data cleaning and munging